iomicroservices/baselink-nuxt/content/services/commercial-cleaning/serviced-apartment-cleaning.md

 Unlike traditional providers, BaseLink gives you full control through a modern digital platform.
 You can submit your request online, get an instant quote, and book cleaning times that align with guest check-in and check-out schedules — no back-and-forth phone calls needed.

 #description
-Your account is managed by our dedicated support team, so there’s always someone available to help with key handover, guest coordination or last-minute changes.
+Your account is managed by our dedicated support team, so there's always someone available to help with key handover, guest coordination or last-minute changes.
 Everything is designed to keep your property running smoothly.

 #description
 Payment is taken on the day of the clean, and any extra time is charged in fair 30-minute increments after the visit.
 Whether you manage one unit or several, BaseLink makes it easier to stay organised, efficient and guest-ready at all times.